Get a quote

 • Wind and hail coverage.
 If you live in some regions of Texas, your mobile home insurance policy may not cover wind or hail damage.
 You must buy wind coverage for financial protection from this type of damage.

 • Flood insurance.
-Home insurance does not cover damages caused by flooding.
-Consider buying flood insurance, especially if you live near a body of water or an area prone to flooding.
+Home insurance does not cover damage caused by flooding.
+Consider purchasing flood insurance, especially if you live near a body of water or an area prone to flooding.

 • In-transit coverage.
 If you ever plan to move your mobile home to another location, you may want to add an endorsement to your policy to ensure you’re covered while your home is on the move.